junxit/us-congress-bills-117/bill.md

         - **(IV)** creating opportunities for research in technology ethics for students receiving traineeships;
         - **(V)** establishing scientific internship programs for students receiving traineeships in artificial intelligence at for-profit institutions, nonprofit research institutions, or government laboratories; and
         - **(VI)** other costs associated with the administration of the program.
-    - **(B)** *Artificial intelligence fellowships* The Director of the National Science Foundation shall award fellowships to masters and doctoral students and postdoctoral researchers who are pursuing degrees or research in artificial intelligence and related fields, including in the field of technology ethics.
+    - **(B)** *Artificial intelligence fellowships* The Director shall award fellowships to masters and doctoral students and postdoctoral researchers who are pursuing degrees or research in artificial intelligence and related fields, including in the field of technology ethics.
 In making such awards, the Director shall conduct outreach, including through formal solicitations, to solicit proposals from students and postdoctoral researchers seeking to carry out research in aspects of technology ethics with relevance to artificial intelligence systems.
 - **(e)** *Stem workforce data*
   - **(1)** *Skilled technical workforce portfolio review*
     - **(A)** *In general* Not later than 1 year after the date of enactment of this Act, the Director shall conduct a full portfolio analysis of the Foundation’s skilled technical workforce investments across all Directorates in the areas of education, research, infrastructure, data collection, and analysis.